 González’s Professional Background

 Joe Gonzalez was first giving the opportunity to choreograph on “A” Major Dance Company and Boston Arts academy where he premiered Nevaeh/Nirvana in 2007.
 From having the pre-mature opportunity, González was inspired to continue to study choreography and added a choreography course to his curriculum at the Boston Conservatory.
 There he was was able to submit his works and were selected in the conservatory’s choreography showcase.
 González presented works such as Silent Tears (2008), Ne Me Quitte Pas and Given Identity (2009), Detached (2010) and co-Produced an evening of dance called, “Opposites Attract” with Katie Latenham (from The People Mover).
 This included a pre-perfomance dance installation and then the performance where he showcased his own pieces titled To Build and To Hold and Over Our Shoulder.
 In 2012 May-Lisa Chandler and Joe González Co-Founded Jo-Mé Dance Arts inc. Where he started creating for teens then established a professional company and has created work on them since 2013.
 When going joined The Philadelphia Dance Company he created many works for Philadanco’s choreography showcase such as Rain from the Eyes (2014), A Conversation at Midnight (2016), The Other Half (2017), Left Here (2018), Sitting Here (2019) and few more on the 3rd company (D/3).
-Joe Has also commissioned 2 works at Bryn Mawr College in 2018 and F.E.A.R. in 2020.
+Joe Has also commissioned 3 works at Bryn Mawr College in 2018 and F.E.A.R. in 2020.
+González was also commissioned 2 works at Boston Conservatory in 2020 and 2021 and at Rowan University in 2021.
 As an emerging choreographer Joe seeks to create more space for choreography, as he continues his dance career as a performing artist.